The best hotels in Sydney

 Light rail runs from Circular Quay through the CBD to Central, then to Surry Hills (Devonshire Street stop) and beyond to Randwick.
 Useful if your hotel is in Surry Hills.
 Uber and taxis are available but expensive (A$15-20 for most CBD trips).
 Walking is best within the city center.

-Sydney's best neighborhoods
+Sydney's best hotel regions

 Sydney sprawls across harbour coves, ocean beaches, and inner-city villages.
 The CBD and Circular Quay anchor the tourist center, but some of the best hotel value sits in neighborhoods 15-20 minutes away by ferry or train.
 Understanding which area matches your trip style saves time and money.